 Whether it’s sexism, Catholicism or ageism, Madonna has railed against it with an arsenal of corsets, fishnets and rosary beads.
-Ironically, when Madonna rose to fame in the 1980s few thought she’d last.
-She was a dancer with a just about passable singing voice and was considered no match for the two other rising female stars of the day: Whitney Houston and Cyndi Lauper.
+Ironically, when Madonna rose to fame in the 80s few thought she’d last.
+She was a dancer with a just about passable singing voice and no match for the two other rising female stars of the day: Whitney Houston and Cyndi Lauper.

 Could Madonna belt like gospel thoroughbred Houston?
 Absolutely not.
 Did she have the authenticity of kooky Lauper?
 Nope.
 But what she did have was a will of steel, ferocious drive and bucket-loads of resilience, traits that helped her notch up 63 top ten UK hits.